 Godiva - French Angora - Chocolate - partial pedigree

-Aughra the Ranger - French Angora - blue - partial pedigree FOR SALE
+Aughra - French Angora (with some English) - blue - partial pedigree FOR SALE

 Ghost - French Angora - REW - partial pedigree